About Sue Shaw

 Hi, I'm Sue.

-I would love to teach you and your staff about trauma; how it affects you, where it comes from, and what to do about it.
+I would love to teach your company about trauma; how it affects your staffing and retention, where it comes from, and what to do about it.

-Six years ago, my son asked me to take in one of his classmates who had been unhoused.
-In trying to assist this young man in navigating his mental health, abuse history, the schools, his reactions to being labor trafficked, the police, and the justice system; I realized I had also experienced trauma beginning many years before.
+Eight years ago, my son asked me to take in one of his classmates who did not have a home.
+In trying to assist this young man in navigating his mental health, abuse history, the schools, his reactions to being labor trafficked, the police, and the justice system; I saw some of the same behavior from him that I had seen in people with disabilities.
+He does not have disabilities.
+I had been told that behavior was a part of disability.
+I began to realize that behavior is a way of getting needs met.
+In many cases trauma history is the basis for adaptive behavior, more than behavior is a result of a disability.
+I also realized I had experienced trauma beginning many years before.
 I learned about trauma firsthand, then went back and did the research.

+I have spent most of my working life supporting adults with disabilities and extensive behavior needs.
+I love to teach and mentor staff who work as caregivers.
 In 1991, I opened the first two 24-hour Medicaid waiver-funded homes in Missouri.
-As staff, we were told that when we moved people out of habilitation centers their negative behavior would go away.
+As staff, we were told that when we moved people out of habilitation centers their extensive behavior would go away.
 It didn’t.
-I was a 23-year-old house manager who didn’t know what to do as chairs flew through the house, let alone how to support those living there plus the staff trying to support them.
+I was a 23-year-old house manager who didn’t know what to do as chairs flew through the house, let alone how to support those living there or the staff trying to support them.

 I later learned that 80-90% of people with disabilities have experienced trauma.
-That is compared to about one in three of the general population.
-Among staff who support people, 59% have experienced childhood trauma themselves.
+Among staff who support people, about 70% have experienced childhood trauma themselves.
 Furthermore, 40-85% of staff supporting people with disabilities experience secondary trauma in the workplace.

 Professional Background and Personal Experience